Periodontal Disease (Gum Disease): A Silent Threat to Your Health

 Visit 209 NYC Dental and Experience the Difference

-At 209 NYC Dental, we’re committed to providing exceptional periodontal care to patients in New York City.
+At 209 NYC Dental, we’re committed to providing exceptional periodontal care.
 Our board-certified periodontist, Dr. Jin Wang, brings decades of experience and expertise to every patient.

 Whether you’re dealing with gum problems, missing teeth, or any other dental condition, our multi-specialty team is here to help.

-- We offer a comprehensive range of dental services, including non-surgical treatments and surgical treatments: Scaling and Root Planing, Guided tissue regeneration, Dental Implants, Bone Grafting, Soft Tissue Graft.
+- We offer a comprehensive range of dental services, including non-surgical gum disease treatments and surgical procedures such as scaling and root planing, guided tissue regeneration, dental implants, bone grafting, and soft tissue grafts.

-- Convenient Appointments: Our dental office is open 7 days a week to accommodate your busy schedule.
+- Convenient appointments: Our dental office offers same day appointments 7 days a week to accommodate your busy schedule.

-- Dental Insurance: Our dentists accept most PPO dental insurance plans, making it easier to access the care you need.
+- Dental Insurance: Our dentists accept most PPO dental insurance plans, making it easier for you to access the care you need.

-- Reputation: We have thousands reviews across the internet about the amazing dental care we provide.
+- Reputation: We have thousands of reviews across the internet, all of which attest to the excellent dental care we provide in our NYC dental office.

-We encourage you to schedule a consultation with a 209 NYC Dental gum specialist if you experiencing any symptoms of periodontal disease or have concerns about your periodontal health.
-Our experienced periodontist can provide a comprehensive evaluation, go over gum disease information, diagnose any underlying issues, and recommend the most appropriate treatment plan.
+We encourage you to schedule a consultation with a 209 NYC Dental gum disease specialist if you’re experiencing any symptoms of periodontal disease or have concerns about your oral health.
+Our experienced periodontists can provide a comprehensive evaluation, review your x-rays, offer information, diagnose any underlying issues, and recommend the most appropriate treatment plan for gum disease.

-Remember, a healthy smile starts with healthy mouth.
-Take control of your health today and schedule your appointment with Periodontics NYC.
+Remember, a healthy smile starts with a healthy mouth.
+Take control of your health today and schedule your appointment.

 Contact us today to schedule a consultation.